raycast/extensions/extensions/color-casket/README.md

 ![Preview Screenshot](./metadata/screenshot-1.png)

-Handful color utilities in your pocket.
+Handy color utilities in your pocket.

 **Color Casket** provide you simple ability to render color strings in next formats: